Atrophius/twihl/_posts/2021-03-17-holohistory-1.md

 tags:
   - suisei
 ---

+*This article was originally planned to be apart of a series dedicated to Suisei for her birthday, but the series was unfortunately dropped due to lack of available time to finish the articles.
+A separate, special event is being planned here on the site to celebrate Suisei's birthday instead.*

 Welcome to Suisei Week!
 Sui-chan's birthday and 3rd debut anniversary are coming up very soon, so I wanted to do something a little special to honor my favorite